Tutorial: Working With Shapes

 Shape LibraryOur shape library contains a wide variety of geographic boundaries for you to use to build out your shapes.
 At the highest level, we have shapes that follow country boundaries.
 For many countries, we also have states, postal codes, and counties.
 These can be used on their own or combined into larger shapes.

-Your folders are found on the Saved Layers tab of the map's control panel (the first tab with the folder icon).
-New folders are created by clicking the + button next to the filter box.
-When the dialogue box shows up to choose your new layer type, select Folder.
-The next box will allow you to name it and designate if it should be visible to all users.
+Folders are found on the Saved Layers tab of the control panel.
+Create new folders by clicking the + icon, the selecting Folder.
+The next window will allow you to name it and designate if it should be visible to all users.

 Admins can customize the sharing access to the folder and its contents, as well as rename it, move its contents, or delete it.
 All users with folder visibility can add the entire folder contents to the map at once.